altinakseven/xvim/memory-bank/progress.md

 ## Known Issues

-1. `:read` command doesn't fully insert content yet
-2. Some commands are implemented as stubs and need full implementation
+1. Some commands are implemented as stubs and need full implementation
-3. Error handling could be improved in some areas
+2. Error handling could be improved in some areas
-4. Need more comprehensive tests for edge cases
+3. Need more comprehensive tests for edge cases
-5. The `:noxchat` command creates buffers but doesn't attempt to split the window directly due to potential deadlocks in the UI system
-6. There are compilation warnings throughout the codebase that should be addressed
+4. There are compilation warnings throughout the codebase that should be addressed
-7. There is a persistent compilation error in the plugin system that needs to be fixed before the editor can be run
+5. There are still persistent compilation errors in the codebase that need to be fixed before the editor can be run, despite our progress in fixing the `:noxchat` command
-8. The AI conversation functionality is partially implemented but not fully integrated with the editor
+6. The AI conversation functionality is partially implemented but not fully integrated with the editor